MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 Some AI tools have capabilities to import a dataset e.g. ChatGPT Data Analyst.
 If your tool can import the dataset,
-* ask the LLM to provide insights, charts, and
+* ask the AI to provide insights, charts, and
 * _possibly_ show the Python code to create those charts.

 If your AI tool  cannot  import the dataset, describe the data structure (a one line description of the table: list the column names and possibly add a short description for each), and prompt it to